 Writing your ‘about me’ page might be one of the things that boggle your mind.
 But, you’re in luck.
 Today, you’ll discover the help you’re looking for.

 Excited already?
 Well, great.
-Let’s keep going.
+Let’s keep going with top about me pages.

 This about me page is an example of marketing yourself as a mentor or coach without being pushy and salesy.
 Danielle makes her about page all about her readers, which is why this page is amongst the best.
 She starts with a bold and beautiful headline, resonates with the pain points of her readers, and presents herself as a unique solution.
 But, she doesn’t stop right there.
 To build authority and trust, she shares wonderful things she’s been doing in the past 10 years and how she impacted the lives of thousands of people.